 As Bensoul always says on his Instagram, Timing.

 What’s your favourite version of Kasyoki Wa Mitumba?
-Well, Serro is currently on a Kasyoki mini-tour so you can watch her live at these upcoming events in Nairobi.
-You can either sing along to the acoustic version or shake your legs and kwata kawaya like a Kamba.
+Well, Serro embarked on a Kasyoki mini-performance tour for fans to watch her live at these events in Nairobi.
+You could either sing along to the acoustic version or shake your legs and kwata kawaya like a Kamba.
 Your choice.

-Now Serro is proud to sound like a Kamba even though she is not one.
-And it makes us proud to be Kenyans.
+Serro has brought back benga, the original Kenyan sound, in a fun fresh way.
+She is also proud to sound like a Kamba even though she is not one.
+And it automatically makes us proud to be Kenyans.